What's Health Education? - Duke's Materia Tonica

 Health Education is Not to be Confused with Medical Education

-Health education is not the medical education of diseases and conditions, for example: treating and managing heart disease with drugs and/or fasting from certain foods is not learning how to maintain and promote heart health with nutrients and superfoods.
+Health education is not the medical education of diseases and conditions, for example: treating and managing heart disease with drugs and/or fasting from certain foods is not understanding how to maintain and promote heart health with nutrients and superfoods.

 Health Education is Not to be Confused with Public Health Education